-Each Touchstone Version 2.0 data file shall contain one and only one [Version] keyword and argument.
-These shall precede all other non-comment lines.
+Each Touchstone Version 2.0 and Version 2.1 file shall contain one [Version] keyword and argument.
+These shall precede all other non-comment, non-blank lines.
 Both the opening and closing brackets are required.
 The [Version] keyword is followed by one string argument.
 The argument shall be preceded by whitespace.